 Summer 2020 saw an influx of daily active users on top of such projects as MakerDAO, Hodlnaut, dYdX, BlockFi, Nexo, Compound, Aave and Celcius – the platforms enabling their clients to lend and borrow a diverse range of cryptocurrencies.

 Out of $7 bn locked in the whole DeFi niche, crypto lending platforms account for a half of this amount.

-Crypto lending services are based on blockchain, mostly on the Ethereum blockchain, although not necessary, which means no traditional banks or custodians.
+Crypto lending services are based on blockchain technology, mostly on the Ethereum blockchain, although not necessary, which means no traditional banks or custodians.

-Based on these numbers we might conclude that migration of banking to blockchain seems like a natural next step for the whole crypto niche and will only evolve.
+Based on these numbers we might conclude that migration of banking to blockchain seems like a natural next step for the whole crypto niche and will only evolve in 2021.